In this tutorial we will learn about the Actions class in Selenium.

-There is a huge collection of methods available in this class.
-The below screenshot represents all of those methods which are marked as blue & orange.
+There is a huge collection of methods available in Actions class.
+The below screenshot shows the list of methods available.

 Also, an important thing to bring here is that there is one another class which is called Action Class and it is different from Actions class.
 Because maybe you have noticed the top blue line in the above screenshot, the build method returns Action class.
 But then what is Action class and how does it different with Actions Class.
 Let's have a look.